Posts Tagged ‘Zeutschel’

 Digitizing Decades of German Choral Notes

 Crowley Imaging has had the opportunity to work with many remarkable organizations over its 30+ years in business.
 Not many of those, however, can boast award-winning singing talent.
-This past summer, we were able to preserve German culture and heritage by working with the Washington Saengerbund to digitize some of their historic records.
+This past summer, we were able to preserve German culture and heritage by working with the Washington Saengerbund to digitize some of their historic records, including choral notes.
 History of the Saengerbund The Washington Saengerbund [1] is “the oldest German singing society in the Washington [D.C.] area.”
-Founded in 1851 by a group of young German-American…
+Founded in 1851 by a group…

 Read More »